indico/indico-maps/README.md

 proxy_set_header X-Forwarded-Proto $scheme;
 ```

-*Note: `https` is considered as a requirement else you will have mixed `https` and `http` that
+*Note: `HTTPS` is considered as a requirement otherwise otherwise you will have a mix of HTTP and HTTPS, which
-generally don't work well with browers, for security reasons (and if they do, consider it as a
-ugly situation!).*
+will trigger a browser warning in the best-case scenario.*

 ### Using from Indico